-In this blog post, we have listed the top 17 ELD mandate compliance questions (and their answers) that will help fleets managers, carriers, and drivers to clarify any confusion ahead of the deadline.
+In this blog post, we list the top 17 ELD mandate compliance questions (and their answers) to help fleet managers, carriers, and drivers.

 1. What is meant by ELD mandate compliance?